solana-labs/solana-program-library/margin-pool/README.md

 Collateral for the margin trade needs to cover how much the price moves when the trade occurs.

-1. user borrows a bunch of USDC from aave/lending pool
+1. user borrows a bunch of USDC from lending pool
-2. BUYs $100 worth of BTC, moves the price on btc/usdc swap (user now has 100 btc from swap, needs to pay back aave usdc)
+2. BUYs $100 worth of BTC, moves the price on btc/usdc swap (user now has 100 btc from swap, needs to pay back lending pool usdc)
 3. deposits $X collateral into the margin pool, and does an atomic BUY of $100 btc on the btc/usdc swap
 4. Internally some LP tokens are converted to $100 USDC
 5. $100 worth of BTC is bought with the swap